Ahmed-F-ElHabashy/QuickTasks/README.md

-# SimpleTasks
+# Quick Tasks Repo ..
-Just for Simple Tasks
+Just for Quick Tasks ONLY.